 Debts of the marriage often outlive the marriage itself.

-But too often, divorcing couples don’t mop up the joint debts they held during the marriage, and the situation blows up years later when one ex-spouse hits financial trouble.
+But too often, divorcing couples don’t mop up the joint debts they held during the marriage, only to have the situation blows up years later when one ex-spouse hits financial trouble.

 Joint account remained open after divorce